 What will change is the work flow and interface.
-At the end most DAWS will offer the same features but in different shapes and forms.
-Some are more user friendly than others and will be more easy to use for beginners (but more on that later).
+At the end, most DAWS will offer the same features but in different shapes and forms.
+Some are more user-friendly than others and will be more easy to use for beginners (but more on that later).

-In the first picture of the Ableton live 9 interface you can only see the session view, though you can toggle to another screen that will be an arrangement view.
+In the first picture of the Ableton live 9 interfaces you can only see the session view, though you can toggle to another screen that will be an arrangement view.
 On FL Studio, there is only one screen for editing and arrangements.

 An audio mixer will bring all the parts of a song together and process them so that the song blends together.

 Only your personal experience will matter.
-Some people will like Ableton over FL Studio because of it’s workflow but others will prefer FL Studio because of it’s simplicity.
+Some people will like Ableton over FL Studio because of it’s workflow but others will prefer FL Studio because of its simplicity.

-What looks a bit like a child’s toy is in fact a powerful music production tool but more accessible than other more complex DAWS.
+What looks a bit like a child’s toy is, in fact, a powerful music production tool but more accessible than other more complex DAWS.